 If you have answered yes, please answer the three questions below:

-- (i) When was your central heating system or partial central heating system installed? - (ii) Do you have a maintenance contract for the central heating system?
+- (i) When was your central heating system or partial central heating system installed?
+Approx. 2009, as per the previous owners. - (ii) Do you have a maintenance contract for the central heating system?